Sorted header abstract pattern

 Reading time: 7 minutes

-Posted by Sorted , 0 Comments
+Posted by Sorted, 0 comments

-What is the best money advice you’ve been given?
+What’s the best money advice you’ve been given?

-To pay myself first.
-In other words, allocate a percentage of my income to future me (savings or investing) before paying any other bills or splurging on fun activities.
-This way the money left over is what I have available to spend on fun things, rather than taking my investing or saving money from whatever is left over after bills are paid.
+To pay myself first – in other words, to allocate a percentage of my income to future me for saving or investing before paying any other bills or splurging on fun activities.
+This way, the money left over is what I have available to spend on fun things, rather than taking my investing or saving money from whatever is left over after bills are paid.
+This has allowed me to be consistent with saving for my future, rather than forgetting or not prioritising it.

 Are you a spender or a saver?

-What’s a memorable money moment? (success or learning)?
+What’s a memorable money moment you’ve experienced?

 I believe that a genuine change in our money habits often comes from an ‘aha’ moment – whether that’s seeing your money grow through investing for the first time, or the shock of realising you’re now paying 12% interest on a loan that you never intended to have in the first place.
+Everyone has something that will likely shock them into change – I was just fortunate enough that the stakes with my ‘aha’ moment weren’t too significant.
+I was able to pay off the debt in a few months after some self-discipline.

-What makes you feel Sorted when it comes to your money?
+What makes you feel sorted when it comes to your money?

 What money beliefs have you inherited from your whānau?

 Money wasn’t really something we spoke about growing up.
-It was something we were encouraged to work hard and create, but there wasn’t discussion around what to do with the money we earned – save, invest, spend etc.
+It was something we were encouraged to work hard and create, but there wasn’t discussion around what to do with the money we earned – save, invest, spend, etc.

 What would your bank account say to you right now?